pcorliss/dangling_commit/README.md

-# Create Tags For Dangling Commits
+# Create Tags For Dangling Commits - Foo

 Sometimes after a force push or deleted ref commits can become unrefenced.
 If you no longer have access to a machine which contains the